404Setup/KryptonReno-Fabric/README.md

 It works in the Config GUI.

 ## License
+Partially used code from [PaperMC/Paperclip](https://github.com/PaperMC/Paperclip) to use it as PluginServer Patcher.
+Licensed under MIT License.

 This work has a restrictive license in addition to the original license to prevent some unexpected behavior, see [404Setup Works Redistribution License](https://github.com/404Setup/404Setup/blob/main/LICENSE.md)